 A company secretary is a professional appointed to ensure the company maintains compliance with several statuary requirements.
 These requirements may involve filing and maintaining the statuary records and returns.
 Any person who is ordinarily residing in Singapore and has the accurate required knowledge to carry out the duties can sit in the position of a company secretary.

 The company secretary generally has a strong and wise skillset including finance governance, corporate law, corporate secretarial processes, and strategic planning.
 They equip advice to a company’s board in areas like CEO and non-executive directors, providing support to the chair.
+CZ Consultancy offers all-round corporate secretarial services in Singapore to handle all corporate compliances.

 What does he do?